bluesky-social/atproto-website/content/specs/auth.md

 Clients must initiate DPoP in the initial authorization request (PAR).

-TODO: bluesky PDS implementation and example code doesn’t reflect this new requirement yet

 Server-provided DPoP nonces are mandatory.
 The Resource Server and Authorization Server may share nonces (especially if they are the same server) or they may have separate nonces.
 Clients should track the DPoP nonce per account session and per server.
 Servers must rotate nonces periodically, with a maximum lifetime of 5 minutes.
 Servers may use the same nonce across all client sessions and across multiple requests at any point in time.
 Servers should accept recently-stale (old) nonces to make rotation smoother for clients with multiple concurrent request in-flight.
 Clients should be resilient to unexpected nonce updates in the form of HTTP 400 errors and should retry those failed requests.

 Clients must generate and sign a unique DPoP token (JWT) for every request.
 Each DPoP request JWT must have a unique (randomly generated) `jti` nonce.
 Servers should prevent token replays by tracking `jti` nonces and rejecting re-use.
 They can restrict their client-generated `jti` nonce history to the server-generated DPoP nonce so that they do not need to track an endlessly growing set of nonces.